Get movie info from terminal with IMDbPY and Raspberry PI

 print('Stunts: '+namesInList(movie.get('stunts')))

-You can include more info in your report, as the full set is available with “movie.infoset2keys” command and are listed below:
+You can include more info in your report, as the full set is available with the “movie.infoset2keys” command and is listed below:

 - title